evolvingstuff/vdw2/content/posts/chronic-kidney-disease-needs-vitamin-d-how-much-what-kind-many-studies.md

 │   ├── TextNode
 │   │   full_match: ` and many other health problems\n`
 │   │   inner_content: ` and many other health problems\n`
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Vitamin K2 MK- 7 not as available if have Chronic Kidney Disease - Nov 2021|CKD also decreases Vitamin K2-7))`
 │   │   inner_content: `Vitamin K2 MK- 7 not as available if have Chronic Kidney Disease - Nov 2021|CKD also decreases Vitamin K2-7`
-│   │   page: `Vitamin K2 MK- 7 not as available if have Chronic Kidney Disease - Nov 2021|CKD also decreases Vitamin K2-7`
+│   │   page: `Vitamin K2 MK- 7 not as available if have Chronic Kidney Disease - Nov 2021`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Vitamin K2 MK- 7 not as available if have Chronic Kidney Disease - Nov 2021|CKD also decreases Vitamin K2-7`